vkhatri/chef-ssh-key-wrapper/README.md

 This is a [Chef] cookbook for Managing SSH Private Key file using Chef Data Bag and SSH Wrapper file mainly for GIT.

-All SSH Private Keys are stored in a Databag as a Databag item.
+All SSH Private Keys are stored in a Databag as a Databag item to maintain simplicity.

+SSH Private Key is stored in a Databag item which could be password protected.

+## TODO

+* add LWRP resource `public` to manage `authorized_keys`

 ## Cookbook Recipes

-- `ddnsupdate::private_keys`   - manage ssh key and wrapper via node attribute using LWRP
+- `ddnsupdate::private_keys`   - manage ssh key and wrapper via node attribute using LWRP `ssh_key_wrapper_private`

 ## Repository